-- 10.3.1.Introduction: Astronomy and Astrophysics has always attracted physics students.
+- 10.3.1.
+Introduction: Astronomy and Astrophysics has always attracted physics students.
 There have been tremendous discoveries in recent years which have changed our understanding of the universe.
 This has been possible due to ingenious use of information technology and use of satellites for astronomical observations among other developments.
 With numerous advantages in terms of geographical position on the earth, many research institutes, knowledge, skills and cost effectiveness, Astronomy and Astrophysics in India has immense potential to emerge as a global key player.
 In Mumbai there are many amateur astronomy clubs, but no educational institute offers a Master's course at present.
 To cater to this increasing need for trained professionals, St. Xavier's College (Autonomous), Mumbai, has started the MSc in Physics (with specialization Astrophysics) programme affiliated to the University of Mumbai from the academic year 2019-20. - 10.3.2.
 Number of Seats: 20 students per year. - 10.3.3.
-Reservation of Seats: Refer 8.1.11, page 74. - 10.3.4.Selection Process: B.Sc. students with Physics as one of the major subjects at the final year or equivalent from any recognized university are eligible.
-The selection criteria (with weightages) are: BSc Grades / Marks 30%, Recommendation Letter, Statement of Purpose & Relevant Competitive exams' score / rank 20%, Co-curricular (e.g., science projects / research) &
+Reservation of Seats: Refer 8.1.11, page 76. - 10.3.4.
+Selection Process: Admission will be on the basis of the C.G.P.A or aggregate marks secured at the T.Y.B.Sc. examination.
+Applications for the course will be available Online.
+There will be an entrance examination from the academic year 2020-21.
+College reserves the right to make any changes in the admission policy before the process starts.